I Knew What Needed to Change.

 I chose reality.

 I quit drinking.
 I left the industry.
-I walked into the wilderness — literally — and started the work I'd been avoiding for years.
+I walked into the wilderness, literally, and started the work I'd been avoiding for years.
 Shadow work.
 Grief.
 Identity.
 The parts of myself I'd buried under performance and productivity.

-Not from a textbook.
+That's how I know this work.
 Not from a certification.
 From living it.

 The Path That Shaped This Work